 Scrapyards and Junkyards

 There are still a few that are open to the public.
-Wear heavy-duty work boots, gloves, long-sleeved shirt and thick pants for safety!
+Wear heavy-duty work boots, gloves, long-sleeved shirts and thick pants for safety!

 Wood product manufacturers